apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/challenge/initializing_and_setting_up.md

 # Initialization & setting up

+**When you collect links from a web page, you often end up with a lot of irrelevant URLs.
+Learn how to filter the links to only keep the ones you need.**

+---

 The Crawlee CLI makes it extremely easy for us to set up a project in Crawlee and hit the ground running.
 Navigate to the directory you'd like your project's folder to live, then open up a terminal instance and run the following command:

 ```shell